andyl/rfxi/README.md

 # Rfxi

-Rfxi - Rfx Interface - User interfaces and APIs for [Rfx](https://github.com/andyl/rfx).
+Rfxi - Rfx Interface - A user interface and APIs for [Rfx](https://github.com/andyl/rfx).

 Rfxi can be used interactively, and can interoperate with standalone processes like scripts, editors, and dev tools.
 Rfxi provides:
 - a CLI and a Webapp
-- Server APIs via Rest/JSON and Websocket
+- Server APIs via Popen3, Rest/JSON and Websocket

 **Note:** This code is pre-release.
 Not yet ready for use!!!

 ## Roadmap

 - [x] CLI: Options parser
-- [x] CLI: Mix-like task introspection
+- [x] CLI: Mix-like task introspection on operations and converters
 - [x] CLI: Repl
-- [ ] CLI: with Neovim Plugins using Lua/popen
-- [ ] CLI: BASH Completion File
-- [ ] CLI: Command to start server
+- [x] CLI: Embedded web server
-- [ ] Sample app with custom Rfx Operations
 - [ ] Web: End-User pages
 - [ ] Web: Restful JSON API
 - [ ] Web: WebSockets API
+- [ ] Neovim: Plugin using JSON/REST interface

 ## Notes